-The ENCRYPTED\KEY contains an Initiator generated random value that MUST be uniformly distributed.
+The ENCRYPTED\KEY parameter contains an Initiator generated random value that MUST be uniformly distributed.
 This random value is encrypted with the Master Key SA using the HIP\CIPHER encryption algorithm.

-The ECHO\RESPONSE\UNSIGNED contains the unmodified Opaque data copied from the corresponding echo request parameter(s).
-This parameter can also be used for two-factor password authentication as shown in $\frac{Appendix\ A}{A}$ .
+The ECHO\RESPONSE\UNSIGNED parameter(s) contain the unmodified Opaque data copied from the corresponding echo request parameter(s).
+This parameter can also be used for two-factor password authentication as shown in Appendix A.

-The TRANSPORT\FORMAT\LIST contains the single transport format type selected by the Initiator.
-The chosen type MUST correspond to one of the types offered by the Responder in the R1.
+The TRANSPORT\FORMAT\LIST parameter contains the single transport format type selected by the Initiator.
+The chosen type MUST correspond to one of the types offered by the Responder in the R1 packet.
 Currently, the only transport format defined is the ESP transport format [RFC7402].

-The MAC is calculated over the whole HIP envelope, excluding any parameters after the HIP\MAC, as described in Section 6.2.
-The Responder MUST validate the HIP\MAC.
+The MAC is calculated over the whole HIP envelope, excluding any parameters after the HIP\MAC parameter as described in Section 6.2.
+The Responder MUST validate the HIP\MAC parameter.